United States Marine Corps Recruit Training: Weeks 1–3

 Phase one lasts approximately four weeks including receiving.
 Discipline will begin to be instilled in recruits by disorienting them and effectively cutting them off from civilian habits and mindsets, as well as reinforcing the mental and physical standards needed to perform under stressful situations that will be simulated in subsequent phases and experienced in combat situations.
 Recruits are required to learn and strictly use language and terminology typical to the Marine Corps, often derived from naval terminology.

 The purpose of the first phase is to psychologically break down the recruit.
 At this point, civilian thoughts and habits are considered detrimental to training, so they are squashed during this period by intense physical training, unchanging routines, strict discipline and heavy instruction.
-The process is designed to enable recruits to learn to survive in combat situations and generally to adapt and overcome any unexpected situation.
+The process is designed to enable recruits to learn to survive in combat situations and generally to adapt to, and overcome, any unexpected situation.
 One of the principal ideals learned during this period is that recruits are not to think of themselves as individuals—they are not permitted to use first person or second person pronouns.
 Instead, recruits are required to use third-person referrals, such as referring to themselves as "this recruit" and accomplish all tasks with teamwork.
 Any actions that put the benefit of an individual over the benefit of the other recruits are not permitted, and recruits are expected to conform to a standard that does not tolerate personal deviance or eccentricities.
 Speed, intensity and volume when speaking are valued as well.

 The bulk of first-phase education consists of classes about the Marine Corps and its history and culture, first aid, rank structure and insignia, protocol, customs and courtesies, the 11 General Orders, aspects of the five paragraph order, prepare equipment for use (such as how to properly make a rack), regulations regarding uniforms, and other topics.
 Recruits learn through the use of rote memorization and mnemonics—recruits are expected to be able to recite a passage or quote in unison, without error and on demand.